Where do campers live?

-Yes, Nashoba is family based and is fortunate to have at least 20% siblings at camp
+Yes, Nashoba is family based and is fortunate to have at least 25% siblings at camp.

-Nashoba’s campers have many faces and all love living in a diverse and very active camp community.
+Nashoba’s campers have many faces and all love living in a diverse and very active, supportive, camp community.
 The majority of campers come from the Northeast followed by New York, Florida, California, Colorado and Chicago.
-We are pleased to maintain a 13% international camper population.
+We are pleased to maintain a 15% international camper population.

 Camp goes on.
 We are very fortunate to have many large buildings and smaller studios.
 Therefore inclement weather is not an issue.

 Yes, we share all meals together in Plummer Hall, our spacious dining hall.
 All classes are co-educational and instructional with the exception of competitive team sports.
-Team competitions are age appropriate and single sex and girls and boys cabins are on opposite sides of the campus.
+Team competitions are age appropriate and single gender.
+Girls and boys cabins are on opposite sides of the campus.

-Crescent Lake, 3 miles by 1.5 miles is truly beautiful with a sandy bottom, crystal clear visibility and warm water, no need for a wetsuit.
+Crescent Lake, 3 miles by 1.5 miles is truly beautiful with a sandy bottom, crystal clear visibility and warm water.

 The majority of our staff are older collegians who are specialized in one activity area and enjoy working with children.
 Average staff age is 20-21 years old.
 Administrative staff have extensive experience in a camp and youth development.

-We do not have a uniform, however we do have a dress code.
+We do not have a uniform, however we do have a dress code and a few required articles of Nashoba clothing.
 For competitions Nashoba requires you to wear a Nashoba shirt and proper attire.

 All camper and staff laundry is done onsite by cabins once each week.
 Camp provides laundry bags and laundry is returned to the cabin within 24 hours.
 We encourage campers to pack clothing based on 10 days.

-Our instruction is exceptional, personalized, challenging and rewarding.
-Golfers practice at Nashoba on our 2 hole par 3 course and travel off camp during the week to local golf courses and driving ranges.
-Riders of all abilities can have a hands-on experience on quality lesson horses and ponies.
-Nashoba has four riding arenas and the lessons size is never more than 4.
+Our personalized instruction is exceptional, challenging and rewarding.
+Golfers practice at Nashoba on our manicured 2 hole par 3 course and travel off camp during the week to local golf courses and driving ranges.
+Riders of all abilities can have a hands-on experience on our privately owned, quality lesson horses and ponies.
+Nashoba has two large stables, four riding arenas and the lessons size is never more than 4.
 Proper attire is required for both programs.

 We will accommodate those campers that wish to attend religious services to the best of our ability.